magpie-engineering/provable_fizz_buzz/README.md

 # provable_fizz_buzz
- A formal proof for fizz buzz
+ A formal proof for fizz buzz implemented in Idris